maxwellcharrington/Prospecter/README.md

 # Prospecter

-Search is just the google search with a prompt from the user in place of the query
+Search.py is just the google search with a prompt from the user in place of the query

-New is a combination of search and a scraper and exports the file to csv I can't seem to merge the results of the URL pull from the "search" code to feed into the scraper
+New.py is a combination of search.py and a scraper and exports the file to csv I can't seem to merge the results of the URL pull from the search.py code to feed into the scraper

+Emails.py is a seperate scraper that does much of the same of all the code in new.py but slightly differently and only based on one single url.

+I want the final product to do what New.py is supposed to do, but I'm not sure whether the spider from New.py or from Emails.py is better